Chemical exposure leads to compensation for RAF Corporal

-Where TCE-based solvents are used within the workplace, the employer must provide protective equipment and a well ventilated environment in order to minimise the risk of contracting illness.
+Where solvents are used within the workplace, the employer must provide protective equipment and a well-ventilated environment in order to minimise the risk of contracting the illness.

-The Defendant in this case was the Ministry of Defence.
+The defendant, in this case, was the Ministry of Defence.
 The MoD owe a duty of care to all servicemen as an employer owes a duty to its employees.
-The Claimant alleged that he was exposed to TCE through the use of solvents whilst on active service during the Gulf War, where the Claimant was required to paint motor vehicles and aircraft.
-The Claimant worked at a number of bases during his service, including RAF Abingdon, RAF Bruggen and RAF Leeming.
+The claimant alleged that he was exposed to chemicals through the use of solvents whilst on active service during the Gulf War, where the claimant was required to paint motor vehicles and aircraft.
+The claimant worked at a number of bases during his service, including RAF Abingdon, RAF Bruggen and RAF Leeming.

 Details of the injury

-A colleague who worked with the Claimant developed Parkinsonism at an usually young age.
-The Claimant was also diagnosed with a similar condition, Multiple System Atrophy-P (MSAP).
+A colleague who worked with the claimant developed Parkinsonism at a usually young age.
+The claimant was also diagnosed with a similar condition, Multiple System Atrophy-P (MSAP).
 The condition is incurable and related to Parkinson's Disease.

-The Claimant suffered significant neurological damage as a result of the exposure.
-Establishing the link between the TCE exposure and the Claimant's condition was a significant aspect of the case as the link had not been established in an English Court prior to the decision.
+The claimant suffered significant neurological damage as a result of the exposure.
+Establishing the link between the exposure and the claimant's condition was a significant aspect of the case as the link had not been established in an English Court prior to the decision.

-The use of TCE in consumer products has now been banned within the European Union.
-The chemicals that the Claimant operated with were said to have caused psychological as well as physical/neurological injuries, and were argued to be capable of inducing death in cases of substantial exposure.
+The use of trichloroethylene in consumer products has now been banned within the European Union.
+The chemicals that the claimant operated with were said to have caused psychological as well as physical/neurological injuries and were argued to be capable of inducing death in cases of substantial exposure.